Mandated agencies need to submit regular reports.

 Increasing access for New Zealand businesses

-All mandated agencies must report on their progress against an 8% target of their relevant annual procurement contracts awarded to Māori businesses.
+All mandated agencies must report how many of their relevant annual procurement contracts are awarded to Māori businesses.

 You need to provide information on contracts awarded to Māori businesses within each financial year.